 - Requires a lot of soft skills from the development team

 - Almost any type of project, but with a lot of engagement from the client

 - Projects with a frequently changing environment

 - Clients who need some functionality to be done fast, e.g. in less than 3 weeks

-According to the annual State of Agile report, Agile is still the most widely used SDLC in the technology industry.
+According to the annual State of Agile report, Agile is still the most widely used software development life cycle model in the technology industry.
 At Mind Studios, we mostly use the Agile SDLC model to develop software products for our clients.
 Here’s why.

 The main thing that distinguishes Agile from other SDLC models is that Agile is adaptive, while other models are predictive.
 Predictive development models depend closely on proper requirements analysis and planning.
 Because of that, it’s hard to implement changes in predictive methodologies — development sticks very closely to the plan.
 And if something needs to be changed, it will face all the consequences of control management and prioritization.

 Modern software development requires the ability to make changes immediately.
 Adaptive Agile development doesn’t rely on detailed planning as much as predictive methodologies.
 So if something needs to be changed, it can be changed no later than in the following development sprint.

 A feature-driven development team can adapt to changes in requirements dynamically.
 Also, the frequency of tests in Agile helps to minimize the risk of major failures.

 Read more: How to Manage Risks in Software Development.